Consider the following dataset of products and their IDs. We can search for a specific product using a predetermined value or a given value in a cell.

 Result: VSX-123

-If you don’t want to write down the number of data in the formula manually, you can use the LEN function like the below formula.
+If you don’t want to write down the length of the search term in the formula manually, you can use the LEN function like the below formula.
 This option is the alternative to make the formula dynamic.

 =IF(LEFT(D5,LEN(“VSX”))=”VSX”,D5,”Not Found”)

-• Select cell D5 to apply the formula here.
+- Select cell D5 and apply the following formula there.

 =IF(COUNTIF(D5,"VSX*"),D5,"Not Applicable")

-• Once the formula is complete drag down the Fill Handle to apply the same formula in the total dataset.
+- Drag down the Fill Handle to apply the same formula in the entire dataset.

 Formula Breakdown